bpvickers/csv_decision/README.md

 `csv_decision` is a RubyGem for CSV (comma separated values) based [decision tables](https://en.wikipedia.org/wiki/Decision_table).
-It accepts decision tables written implemented as a CSV file, which can then be used to execute complex conditional logic against an input hash, producing a decision as an output hash.
+It accepts decision tables implemented as a CSV file, which can then be used to execute complex conditional logic against an input hash, producing a decision as an output hash.

  ### `csv_decision` features
- * fast decision-time performance (see `benchmark.rb`)
+ * Fast decision-time performance (see `benchmark.rb`).
- * in addition to simple string matching, can use regular expressions, numeric comparisons and Ruby-style ranges
+ * In addition to simple string matching, can use regular expressions, numeric comparisons and Ruby-style ranges.
- * accepts data as a file, CSV string or an array of arrays.
+ * Accepts data as a file, CSV string or an array of arrays.
+(For safety all input data is force encoded to UTF-8, and non-ascii strings are converted to empty strings.)
- * all CSV cells are parsed for correctness, and helpful error messages generated for bad inputs
+ * All CSV cells are parsed for correctness, and helpful error messages generated for bad inputs.
- * either returns the first matching row as a hash, or accumulates all matches as an array of hashes.
+ * Either returns the first matching row as a hash, or accumulates all matches as an array of hashes.

  ### Planned features
  `csv_decision` is currently a work in progress, and will be enhanced to support the following features:
- * input columns may be indexed for faster lookup performance
+ * Input columns may be indexed for faster lookup performance.
- * may use functions in the output columns to formulate the final decision
+ * May use functions in the output columns to formulate the final decision.
- * input hash fields may be conditionally defaulted using a constant or function
+ * Input hash values may be conditionally defaulted using a constant or a function call
- * use of column symbol references or built-in guard functions in the input columns for matching
+ * Use of column symbol references or built-in guard functions in the input columns for matching.
- * may be extended with user-defined Ruby functions for tailored logic
+ * May be extended with user-defined Ruby functions for tailored logic.
- * can use post-decision guard conditions to filter the results of multi-row decision output
+ * Can use post-match guard conditions to filter the results of multi-row decision output.

  ### Why use `csv_decision`?